V-Vivek/Data-Engineering-Assignments/PythonAssignment-1-Part2.md

 	print("Even")

 Q18.
 What are boolean operator?
-> Boolean opeartors are used to check if given condition is True or False.
+> Boolean operators are used to check if given condition is True or False.

 Q19.
 What will the output of the following?
 ```